How to manage financial stress

 You can still have fun, but you gotta think creative

 Just because you’re low on cash, it doesn’t mean you can’t still go out and have fun.
-Here are some great options:
+Here are some great options for financial stress management:

 - Find cheaper alternatives when you go out.
-Look for deals like Scoupon or Super Tuesdays.
+Look for deals like Scoopon or Super Tuesdays.

 - Start an Excel spreadsheet to keep track of all your expenses, or use a free tool like MoneySmart or MoneyHelp.
 Have a separate account that your bills come out of, and another one for savings.